Azure-Samples/explore-iot-operations/samples/http-sql-connector-app-dotnet/ReadMe.md

-﻿# Steps to create a Contextual app for state store
+﻿# Steps to create a HTTP SQL Connector For Data Enrichment and Storing it in state store

 This application reads from a endpoint that could be either a HTTP endpoint or a SQL endpoint and inserts the data to State Store which is running as a part of MQTT broker.
 The application has 3 parts:
 1. A sample Node.js Service (just for testing)
 2. A sample SQL Server (just for testing)
-3. Contextual App for State Store in C#
+3. HTTP SQL Connector App for State Store in C#

 Please refer to [official documentation](https://learn.microsoft.com/en-us/azure/iot-operations/manage-mqtt-broker/overview-iot-mq) for broker information and how to set up the broker.

 ## 1: A sample Node.js Service (just for testing)
-A sample Node.js service has been created to test the Contextual app for State Store.
+A sample Node.js service has been created to test the HTTP SQL Connector app for State Store.
 The service is a simple Express.js server that listens on port 80 and returns a JSON response.
 The service has been containerized and can be deployed to Kubernetes.
 Currently this service works using username and password authentication.